-- Printers and copiers can produce paper and toner dust.
+- Printers and copiers can produce dust from paper and toners.
 Locate the tape unit away from these items.
 High traffic areas near hallways and doors can also produce excess dust and dirt. - All important information should be recorded on the tape label.
 Information, such as the model and number of the system or tape drive, the date, the density, any error statistics, and a log number should be included.
 The operating environment and compression mode should also be noted.